Previous dayApril 10, 2026Next day

 14.5 km---✓ ReviewedUSGS →

-A magnitude 2.1 seismic event took place 11 km S of Port Orford, Oregon on April 10, 2026 at 19:45 UTC.
-The hypocenter lay at 14.5 km, placing this in the shallow crustal category.
+April 10, 2026 brought a magnitude 2.1 earthquake 11 km S of Port Orford, Oregon, logged at 19:45 UTC.
+At a depth of 14.5 km, the event was shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Geolocation places the event at 42.644°N, -124.501°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+Coordinates: 42.644°, -124.501°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-10